ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 * Combined Score - Numeric - Optional, only if combined score is used.
 * Selective Editing Marker - Boolean

-For each variable specific score:
+For each question specific score:

 * Score - Numeric
 * Predicted Marker - Boolean